 Step 1: Prepare to Apply

-There are a few things to consider and prepare before beginning the official application process.
+As your school begins the process to apply to become an affiliate of the National Honor Society, there are a few things to consider and prepare before beginning the official application.

 - Review the National Honor Society Constitution and make sure your school is willing to comply with it.